aromano272/tometrics-api-ktor/README.md

 1. Clone the repository
 2. Configure environment variables
+3. Create cert at /etc/nginx/certs/
-3. Start the server with your preferred build tool
+4. Start the server with your preferred build tool
-4. Access Swagger at `localhost:8080/swagger` to begin exploring
+5. Access Swagger at `localhost:8080/swagger` to begin exploring

 ### Run tests
 ```bash